-Advertising and Art Direction IV
+Advertising and Art Direction IV ADVT402 - 2 credits

-Elements of professional practice are incorporated into this threshold semester where students finetune their professional competencies in the areas of traditional portfolio development, web presentation, and career focus through continued networking and investigation of agency structures and business practices.
-Lectures, agency visits, and critiques complement this professional preparation.
+Elements of professional practice are incorporated into this threshold semester where students finetune their professional competencies in the areas of traditional portfolio development, web presentation and career focus through continued networking and investigation of agency structures and business practices.
+Lectures, agency visits and critiques complement this professional preparation.

-Special Topics
+Special Topics ADVT403 - 2 credits